 You can come as a housekeeper, chef, chalet host, ski instructor, bartender, manager or nursery worker.

 Henry was something akin to a general manager (guest services) and I was restaurant manager (front of house) for Black Diamond Lodge in Sainte Foy.

-As managers the job was a bit more demanding than a normal seasonnaire/chalet host, but we had time to ski or snowboard most days and our meals cooked for us every day and it was included in the job!
+As managers, the job is a bit more demanding than a normal seasonnaire/chalet host.
+However, there is time to ski or snowboard on most days.
+Meals are cooked for us every day and it’s included in the job!